 - The anterior capsulotomy

 - Astigmatism correction

 Lasers can improve the precision, accuracy, and reproducibility of each of these steps.
-This reduces the risks involved with cataract surgery (although they are already very low with traditional surgery, as well) and improves lens placement and the patient’s final vision.
+This reduces the risks involved with cataract surgery (although they are already very low with traditional surgery, as well) and improves lens placement.